echeran/smile-of-murugan/webbook/chapter11.md

 in Canto 29, Kaṇṇaki, united with Kōvalaṉ in heaven, again wears *both* anklets.
 King Cenkuṭṭuvan says: "In the sky, a marvellous vision..!
 A woman, slender as a lightning-flash..!
-Gold circlets gleam at her ankles!"
-1
+Gold circlets gleam at her ankles!"[^anklets-contemporary-ritual]

-1 For anklets in contemporary ritual, cf. T. P. Meenakshisundaran, HTL 42 "In the Tamil temples big anklets made of bronze are held in the hand and moved so that the sound of the rolling stones inside may keep time to
+[^anklets-contemporary-ritual]: For anklets in contemporary ritual, cf. T. P. Meenakshisundaran, HTL 42 "In the Tamil temples big anklets made of bronze are held in the hand and moved so that the sound of the rolling stones inside may keep time to the songs sung in praise of the deity.
+It is thus clear that there is an intimate connection between the symbol of the anklet and the story of Kaṇṇaki, the chaste woman".

 Apart from the fact that *Cilappatikāram* is a great masterpiece of narrative and lyrical poetry, it contains the essence of old Tamil